liangxiaowei/liangxiaowei.github.io/data/markdown/eng-word-long.md

 - ” I think I shall not buy greedily, but go round and round it as `long` as I live, and be buried in it first, that it may please me the more at last —— walden

 -  He was like the lagging finger of the barometer, still pointing to Fair long after its companion had moved to Stormy —— the heart of the matter

+- " "Been here long?"
+"Eighteen bloody months —— the heart of the matter